lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDA to "LSB".

-On other cases, the length must be sent and the CDA is replaced by "value-sent".
+In other cases, the length must be sent and the CDA is replaced by "value-sent".

 ## UDP Checksum field

 IPv6 mandates a checksum in the protocol above IP.
 Nevertheless, if a more efficient mechanism such as L2 CRC or MIC is carried by or over the L2 (such as in the LPWAN fragmentation process (see {{Frag}})), the UDP checksum transmission can be avoided.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-UDP-checksum".